aminkhandesign/stringy_numbers/readme.md

   **div()** takes a number as its first argument, this sets the precision number
-          of significant figures for the answer, the next two arguments are the dividend and divisor in that order, entered as strings.
+          of significant digits  for the answer, the next two arguments are the dividend and divisor in that order, entered as strings.
 __e.g__